-There are websites out there making thousands of dollars off off of less than 100 visitors a day.
-There are other websites out there making next to nothing off of hundreds of thousands of visitors a day!
+Earlier this week I published a blog post explaining my own personal revelation, about 10 years ago, that changed my business and multiplied my income.
+That revelation was that there are websites out there making thousands of dollars off of less than 100 visitors a day while others are making next to nothing off of hundreds of thousands of visitors.

 - Niche Selection